trisaleung/cse110lab1/docs/index.md

 The **devpost** can be found [here](https://devpost.com/software/speechto-tech).

+The features that I worked on are as listed.
+1. Figma design
+2. Front end code
+3. Passing information between pages

 ### Cardiac Atlas Database

 > The Cardiac Atlas Database is a database project with a web application that interfaces with heart DICOMs.
 This is primarily for the use of researchers.